olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

              int tag, MPI_Comm comm, MPI_Status status
 ```

-In this case the functions arguments mean:
+In this case the function's arguments mean:

 * buf- Initial address of receive buffer
 * count Maximum number of elements that can be received